This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Serbia.

 • it must be made by the taxpayer (taxpayer is the person or entity which is registered for VAT in Serbia – that is person, including person which has not seat or place of residence in Serbia, that makes supply of goods and services independently in the scope of its business)

-• the transaction should takes place in Serbia
+• the transaction should take place in Serbia

 • the transaction must be taxable supply

-• the transaction must be performed within the framevork of the business activity.
+• the transaction must be performed within the framework of the business activity.

 Most goods imported into Serbia are subject to VAT.
-The tax will have to be paid by the importer at the time of importation.
-Where the importation is for business purposes and the importer is registered for VAT, it may be possible to reclaim the tax (subject to certain rules).
+The tax is calculated by the competent customs authority, while have to be paid by the importer at the time of importation.
+If the importation is for business purposes, the importer is registered for VAT and VAT charged by customs is paid, the importer is entitled to claim import VAT.

 For these purposes, a ‘person’ includes any entity, which fulfils the conditions imposed by the definition of taxpayer.